All Episodes

 Victory is when the enemy submits to us.

-They turn in their leaders or their leaders are dead, because they don't have hope of a chance.
+They turn in their leaders or their leaders are dead because they don't have hope of a chance.

-When the bad guy's dead or quit.
+Victory is when the bad guy's dead or quit.

-A little bit more, but I know we're running out of time.
+Sir, I wish I could talk to you so much a little bit more, but I know we're running out of time.

 Thank you very much.